-- A written outline of the applicant's self-evaluation and his/her attempts to improve on the areas of knowledge noted to be deficient. - A completed application form (appendix xx). - An updated Curriculum Vitae with an addendum reflecting training and experiences directed towards correcting any deficits in knowledge as noted by the report from the Examination Committee. - At least one letter of reference specifically addressing the efforts taken by the applicant to prepare for subsequent attempts to pass the examination. - At least one additional major publication in the field of the relevant specialty in zoological medicine, with the applicant being the first author.
+- A written outline of the applicant's self-evaluation and his/her attempts to improve on the areas of knowledge noted to be deficient. - A completed application form (Appendix 3). - An updated Curriculum Vitae with an addendum reflecting training and experiences directed towards correcting any deficits in knowledge as noted by the report from the Examination Committee. - At least one letter of reference specifically addressing the efforts taken by the applicant to prepare for subsequent attempts to pass the examination. - At least one additional major publication in the field of the relevant specialty in zoological medicine, with the applicant being the first author.
 The publications must have been published or at least fully accepted for publication (proof must be provided) by an internationally refereed scientific journal (i.e. mentioned in the Science Citation Index or one of the journals mentioned in the reading list).
-The publication must be less than five years old at the date of the current application deadline. - All relating correspondence including a list of all dates of previous applications and relevant correspondence.
+The publication must be less than five years oldat the date of the current application deadline. - All relating correspondence including a list of all dates of previous applications and relevant correspondence.

-7.12.
 Payment of the examination fee is required on or before the application deadline of January 1st of the year of the anticipated examination.
 The fee is non-refundable.
 Repeated examination attempts (even if just one part) will require an additional payment of the full examination, on each occasion.
-Payment can be made in the same way as for examination credentialing, but contact the ECZM Treasurer (treasurer@eczm.eu) if you need any further assistance with making payment.
+Payment can be made in the same way as for examination fee on the resident website profile page.